jhpyle/docassemble/_docs/language.md

 ([Try it out here]({{ site.demourl }}/interview?i=docassemble.demo:data/questions/bestnumber/interview.yml){:target="_blank"}.)

+# Working with third-party translators

+While it is generally a good thing that **docassemble** allows you to write complicated [`question`]s that make heavy use of [Mako] templating, [Markdown], and embedded Python code, a downside is that all of this "code" can make the translation process more complicated.
+Translators may be confused by all of the code.
+They may ask you to convert your code to Microsoft Word, putting a great deal of conversion work on you, or they may translate variable names when they shouldn't.

+You may be tempted to change the way that you code interviews to optimize for the needs of the tech-phobic translators you hire.
+For example, if you have a single [`question`] that has ten different variations, you may decide to split this into ten separate [`question`]s so that the translator has an easier time translating.
+Or you might decide to remove [Mako] templating and substitute generic language that is easier to translate.

+However, there is no reason that you should have to make your interview less functional or less maintainable just because the translators you tried to hire were confused by "code."
+The solution is to find a different translator.
+Although hiring a translator other than the "lowest bidder" could increase the out-of-pocket costs of your project, you should think about the net cost of your project, including your own time, and think about costs and benefits in the long term.

+While there are many translators who will be confused by having to "translate around code," there are also many translators for whom "translating around code" is not a problem at all.
+Companies like [Morningside Translations] regularly handle technical translations and provide quality control to ensure that the translators do not disturb embedded Python.
+Shop around before concluding that you have to "dumb down" your interview to make it translatable.

 # Creating documents in languages other than English

+If your interview uses the [`docx template file`] feature, you can prepare separate DOCX files for each language and then [use code] to select which file to use.
+For example:

+{% highlight yaml %}
+mandatory: True
+question: |
+  Here is your document.
+attachment:
+  - name: Your letter
+    filename: letter
+    docx template file:
+      code: |
+        'letter_' + get_language() + '.docx'
+{% endhighlight %}

+This will use the file `letter_en.docx` if the language is English, and `letter_es.docx` if the language is Spanish, etc.  This is primarily useful if you are using the [`translations`] block for translating phrases and you are not using the [`language` modifier] on your [`question`]s.

-The [documents] feature, which allows RTF and PDF documents to be created from [Markdown] text with [Mako] templating, supports languages other than English to the extent that RTF, [Pandoc], and [LaTeX] do.
+The [documents] feature that allows documents to be created from [Markdown] text with [Mako] templating supports languages other than English to the extent that RTF, [Pandoc], and [LaTeX] do.
 [LaTeX] has support for internationalization, and the default [LaTeX] template will load either the [polyglossia] package or the [babel] package, depending on what is available.
 The language used by [LaTeX] can be set using the `metadata` entries `lang` and `mainlang` in the `attachment` specification.
 For some languages, you may need to write your own templates in order to enable fonts that support your language.

+[`docx template file`]: {{ site.baseurl }}/docs/documents.html#docx template file
 [initial blocks]: {{ site.baseurl }}/docs/initial.html
 [initial block]: {{ site.baseurl }}/docs/initial.html
 [interview logic]: {{ site.baseurl}}/docs/logic.html